fresh8/f8-feeds-challenge/README.md

 * Write in Golang
 * Use any libraries but please justify their use
 * Use any dependency management tool (if required)
-* Only spend a maximum of 2 hours on this task
+* Spend as long as you'd like but as a guideline 4 hours usually is enough time

 ## The challenge